VTI

 The AH-1F modernized US Army version of the 40-year-old Bell Helicopter design features a fire-control system with a laser rangefinder; a head-up display (HUD) for the pilot; an AN/ALQ-144 IRCM (“disco ball” infra-red counter-measure) unit mounted above the engine; a cable cutter above and below the cockpit to protect the Cobra in NOE (nap-of-the-earth) flight; and a long exhaust pipe to reduce the helicopter’s infrared signature.
 The U.S. State Department says the completely refurbished attack helicopters will provide the Pakistan Army with a superior capability to conduct night operations with a “modern attack helicopter” capable of delivering a variety of weapons.
 See VoA report.

 The AH-1F night-capable Cobras (C-NITE Equipped) were transferred to the Pakistan Army February 2 at the Qasim Airbase near Islamabad.
 They are part of a $50 million U.S. foreign military sales program to combat the growing influence of the al-Qaeda/Taliban insurgency in eastern Afghanistan.
-As noted in an earlier DID article, the British chief of staff for southern Afghanistan has said that Quetta, Pakistan is the headquarters for that movement.
+The British chief of staff for southern Afghanistan has said that Quetta, Pakistan is the headquarters for that movement.

 UPDATES: